Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 10 Juli 2025 03.31.32 UTC
+- WIB: Kamis, 10 Juli 2025 04.27.31 UTC
-- WITA: Kamis, 10 Juli 2025 04.31.32 UTC
+- WITA: Kamis, 10 Juli 2025 05.27.31 UTC
-- WIT: Kamis, 10 Juli 2025 05.31.32 UTC
+- WIT: Kamis, 10 Juli 2025 06.27.31 UTC

 Kutipan Inspiratif:
-"Man's nature is not essentially evil.
-Brute nature has been know to yield to the influence of love.
-You must never despair of human nature."
+"Friends are like sunshine They can brighten up your day,A true friend is someone who Will chase the clouds away."

-Kategori: nature
+Kategori: friendship